Natural Language Processing Tools and Libraries

 AllenNLP uses SpaCy open-source library for data preprocessing while handling the rest processes on its own.
 The main feature of AllenNLP is that it is simple to use.
-Unlike other NLP tools that have many modules, AllenNLP makes natural language process simple, so you never feel lost in the output results.
-It is a axcellent tool for inexperienced users.
+Unlike other NLP tools that have many modules, AllenNLP makes the natural language process simple.
+So you never feel lost in the output results.
+It is an excellent tool for inexperienced users.

-Machine comprehension model provides you with all the resources to make an advanced conversational interface.
+The machine comprehension model provides you with resources to make an advanced conversational interface.
 You can use it for customer support as well as lead generation via website chat.

-On the other hand, textual entailment model guarantees smooth and comprehensible text generation.
+So, the textual entailment model guarantees smooth and comprehensible text generation.
 You can use it for both multi-source text summarization and simple user-bot interaction.

 The most exciting model of AllenNLP is Event2Mind.
-It allows exploring user behavior as intent and reaction, which are essential for products or services promotion.
+With this tool, you can explore user intent and reaction, which are essential for product or service promotion.

-Overall, AllenNLP is suitable for both simple and complex tasks.
-It has the capability for performing specific tasks with predicted results and enough space for experiments.
+Omit, AllenNLP is suitable for both simple and complex tasks.
+AllenNLP performs specific duties with predicted results and enough space for experiments.

 Sometimes you need to extract particular information to discover business insights.
 GenSim is the perfect tool for such things.
 It is an open-source NLP library designed for document exploration and topic modeling.
 It would help you to navigate the various databases and documents.